rossbern/covid-simulator/README.md

 ## Requirements
-The file [environment.yml](https://github.com/rb2540/covid-simulation/blob/main/src/environment.yml) is provided, which can be imported to create the proper conda environment.
+This project was developed in Python 3.
+The [environment.yml](https://github.com/rb2540/covid-simulation/blob/main/src/environment.yml) file can be used to create a conda environment with all the necessary packages.

 ## Contents